Published by Jeremy. Last Updated on January 25, 2023.

 Alternative options: For those looking for all of the amenities, views of moai, and are visiting in large groups for villa rentals, Heva Eco Lodge offers private villas for as low as $70 per person per night (or $500 per night per villa).

 Okay, so maybe we can't all afford to rent out a multi-room villa with rooms of the moai, but hopefully this guide proves to you that visiting Easter Island can be possible no matter your budget.
-Book a good one, check out our photos of the moai and tips for driving in Easter Island, and get ready for a wonderful trip!
+Book a good one, check out our tips for driving in Easter Island and get ready for a wonderful trip!
 So all we have to ask now is simply this: when are you visiting?

 Looking for more articles from Easter Island?
 Check out our article How to Visit Easter Island Without Spending a Lot Of Money for more of our favorite tips!